 Travelling Foodie Favourites: Double Double Cheeseburger, Well Done Fries

 There’s no explanation on this one.
-Whenever you’re here, you must try the ever popular In-N-Out.
+Whenever you’re here, you must try In-N-Out, one of the best fast-food restaurants in California.

 The burgers here are just so good especially considering the fast food prices.
 I always get their double double cheeseburger ($3.90)!